German luge star Natalie Geisenberger on Olympic medals and motherhood | DW | 05.02.2022

 "It [becoming a mother] has changed something in my mind, yes.
 But it's not about being afraid, because then it would not be possible at this level."

 Geisenberger's ability to jump right back on the sled without fear has paid off.
-Since returning to the luge circuit in 2020, after skipping a season due to her pregnancy, she has won a seventh World Cup title and claimed silver at the most recent World Championship.
+Since returning to the luge circuit in 2020, after skipping a season due to her pregnancy, she has won an eighth World Cup title and claimed silver at the most recent World Championship.

 The German will face strong competition in Beijing.
 Geisenberger admits that her compatriot Julia Taubitz, this season's World Cup winner, and Austria's Madeleine Egle are a little bit better, but that that isn't a problem.